2026 LCP season: Championship points

-Starting in 2026, the LCP will utilize the championship points system in determining the final team to qualify for the League of Legends World Championship.
+Starting in 2026, the LCP will utilize the championship points system in determining the second team to qualify for the Mid-Season Invitational and the third team to qualify for the League of Legends World Championship.

 Playoff matches and side selection

 Unlike the league's inaugural season where the first few playoff series were best-of-threes, all playoff matches in 2026 will be contested in best-of-five series.
 Side selection during the first game of each series will now be decided by a duos match as opposed to one-on-one solo matches from the previous season.

 Teams

-Only one team change occurred heading into the 2026 season.
+Three team changes occurred heading into the 2026 season.
 Chiefs Esports Club of Australia, one of the guest teams that participated in the 2025 LCP season, was relegated after losing to Deep Cross Gaming of Taiwan from the Pacific Championship Series (PCS) in the finals of the league's promotion and relegation free-for-all bracket.
 MGN Vikings Esports of Vietnam retained its spot in the league after beating Saigon Dino of the Vietnam Championship Series (VCS) in the regional merit match.

+Prior to the start of the 2026 season, MGN Vikings Esports rebranded to MVK Esports and Deep Cross Gaming entered into a title sponsorship with Taiwanese care brand Relove.
+The team renamed to Relove Deep Cross Gaming.

+On 18 November 2025, Riot Games announced that PSG Talon of Taiwan, one of the four LCP partners, was removed from the league, with Riot citing financial issues as the main reason why they were removed.
+This came after reports surfaced of the organization failing to pay their players and staff in a timely manner.
+Talon noted in a statement that these issues came from funding delays stemming from their most recent financing round.
+On 22 December, Riot Games announced that Ground Zero Gaming of Taiwan (formerly of Australia) would replace PSG Talon in the LCP for 2026 as a guest team, with Ground Zero required to field a roster from the PCS region.